anshuthopsee/option-payoff/README.md

 2. Select/Unselect option legs with the checkbox.
 3. Save modified (custom) strategies as new, or update existing modified (custom) strategies.
 4. Persistence of saved strategies through local storage.
+5. Hash based routing, to select a strategy from the URL without hitting the server.
+(Example - https://anshuthopsee.github.io/option-payoff/#/Bull-Call-Spread).
+The strategy name is case sensitive and words should be joined with "-".

 ## To be added
 1. Zoom functionality for chart.